Zillion225/Playwright_Saucedemo_Automation/README.md

 # 🎭 Playwright Automation Framework

-This project contains the end-to-end (E2E) testing suite for **[Insert Project Name]**.
+This project contains the end-to-end (E2E) testing suite for **Playwright_Saucedemo_Automation**.
 It uses [Playwright](https://playwright.dev/) to ensure cross-browser compatibility and reliable web automation.

 ---